Elastic potential energy

 - Distance the spring is deformed (stretched or compressed.)

 - Spring constant.
 This constant is the amount of force required to stretch or compress a spring by one meter.

 Elastic potential energy is given by the equation:

 • Joules, J): elastic potential energy (

-• meters, m): distance of stretching (
+• meters, m): distance from original (equilibrium) position (

 For further information please see the related pages below:

 - Wilson, Tracy.
 (2014, Aug.
 14).
 How Crossbows Work [Online].
 Available: http://science.howstuffworks.com/crossbow2.htm

 - Landau, L.D. and Lifshitz, E. M., Theory of Elasticity, 3rd ed.
 Oxford, England: Butterworth Heinemann, 1986, Ch.
 2.